Young Thug: Personal life

 Young Thug has six children by four women: three sons and three daughters.
 He became a father at the age of 17.
 In April 2015, he became engaged to Jerrika Karlae, who runs a swimsuit line and whose mother managed the late Young Dolph.
 Thug bought his first home in September 2016 after the release of his mixtape Jeffery.
 The home, in Buckhead, Atlanta, is more than 11,000 square-feet and has six bedrooms, eleven bathrooms, a full bar, a theater room, and a four-car garage.

 During his childhood, one of Thug's older brothers was shot and killed in front of his family's home.

 In April 2020, during a concert livestream, Thug revealed a recent near-death experience of his, stating:

 I kinda just stayed in the bed and I was like, 'Yo, call the ambulance.
 I can't move my body, then later, when the ambulance came, I couldn't get out of bed.
 They had to get me out of the bed, basically.
 I felt like my whole body was numb and I couldn't move.
 I went to the hospital and I had found out that I had liver and kidney failure.
 And I kinda had sorta passed away, like I kinda died.

 In December 2020, Young Thug broke up with his fiancée Jerrika Karlae.
-In 2021, Thug began to date Atlanta singer Mariah the Scientist; on October 1, 2025, the pair ended their relationship.
+In 2021, Thug began to date singer-songwriter Mariah the Scientist.
+They briefly ended their relationship in October 2025, then got engaged two months later during a concert in Atlanta.

-Philanthropy
+Views and philanthropy

 In December 2016, Thug joined the #fightpovertyagain campaign.
 On June 29, 2017, Thug donated all proceeds of a sold-out concert to Planned Parenthood, stating on Twitter that "I was a teenage parent.
 Planned+unplanned parenthood is beautiful."

+In 2025, Thug expressed support for Sean Combs amidst his federal racketeering trial and sexual misconduct allegations.
+He called Kid Cudi a "rat" for testifying against Combs in May, and called for Combs' freedom during a livestream with Adin Ross in October.